tamagoez/nodepackage_generator/README.md

 # package-lock_generater
 Automatically generate package-lock.json for people who using Vercel and etc.
+Also, you can check your dependencies security if you enabled dependabot alert.

 ## How to use?
 Just **Fork** this repo, and make directory on root directory.